mjwillson/Bayesic/README.md

 Currently vapourware / early work-in-progress.

+UPDATE: currently a bunch of work has gone into a sub-library for symbolic algebra with tensors, which will help automate the algebraic manipulations involved in working with multivariate conjugate exponential families and mean-field updates in conjugate-exponential graphs, amongst other things.
+It goes beyond what theano offers, rewriting all kinds of multilinear tensor expressions as einsums, and generating efficient implementations for the einsums in terms of dot products etc.

+This was admittedly a slight yak-shave, but quite a fun one.
+I think tensor symbolic algebra is pretty cool and currently noone really does anything more than symbolic differentiation.

 ## Motivation

 From a machine learning perspective, most probabilistic programming / Bayesian inference libraries I've come across suffer from one or more of these problems: